MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-microsoft-defender-setup.md

 |Windows servers     | On Windows Server, you'll need to reinstall Microsoft Defender Antivirus, and set it to passive mode manually.
 Here's why: <p>On Windows servers, when a non-Microsoft antivirus/antimalware is installed, Microsoft Defender Antivirus cannot run alongside the non-Microsoft antivirus solution.
 In those cases, Microsoft Defender Antivirus is disabled or uninstalled manually. <p>To reinstall or enable Microsoft Defender Antivirus on Windows Server, perform the following taks: <p>- [Set DisableAntiSpyware to false on Windows Server](#set-disableantispyware-to-false-on-windows-server) (only if necessary)<br/>- [Reinstall Microsoft Defender Antivirus on Windows Server](#reinstall-microsoft-defender-antivirus-on-windows-server)<br/>- [Set Microsoft Defender Antivirus to passive mode on Windows Server](#set-microsoft-defender-antivirus-to-passive-mode-on-windows-server)       |

+> [!TIP]
-To learn more about Microsoft Defender Antivirus states with non-Microsoft antivirus protection, see [Microsoft Defender Antivirus compatibility](microsoft-defender-antivirus-compatibility.md).
+> To learn more about Microsoft Defender Antivirus states with non-Microsoft antivirus protection, see [Microsoft Defender Antivirus compatibility](microsoft-defender-antivirus-compatibility.md).

 ### Set DisableAntiSpyware to false on Windows Server